Parametric3/PHBS_MLF_2019/README.md

 2_item_view|-4.624e-04| The fewer relating items the user view, the more possible for him to buy this particular item.
 4_geo_view|-9.380e-06| Contradict to our common sense-- larger the ratio of purchased product number to viewed product number in the area, the more possible to buy.
 However, as we can see in our model the coefficient is relatively small compared with other features.

-(Note: Above results are based on the first 2 days' data.
+(**Note**: Above results are based on the first 2 days' data.
 Using the first 3/4 days' data, we get excactly same features, and similiar coefficients.)

 We use above five features for modeling and the results are as follows:</p>